verbb/formie/docs/feature-tour/fields.md

 #### Settings
 Setting | Description
 --- | ---
-Placeholder | The option shown initially, when no option is selected.
 Allow Multiple | Whether this field should allow multiple options to be selected.
 Options | Define the available options for users to select from.